James Addison Jones: Later years and death

-Jones remained an active man until the last few months of his life.
-He had medical troubles with colds and influenza in the winter of 1949-1950 which left him in a slightly weakened state.
-He also suffered from a mild stroke that winter.
-He continued to go into the office up until the last three days of his life.
-He died of a cerebral hemorrhage at 7:46 pm on 20 May 1950 at the age of 80.
+Jones remained active until the last final months of his life.
+During the winter of 1949-1950, he experienced health issues related to colds and influenza, leaving him slightly weakened.
+He also suffered a mild stroke that winter.
+Despite this, he continued to go to the office until three days before his death.
+He died from a cerebral hemorrhage at 7:46 p.m. on May 20, 1950, at the age of 80.